 New Hampshire in 2033 is not a panacea.
 There is still crime, hate, addiction, poverty, dispare, homelessness, mental illness, loneliness, but these have always been with us and perhaps always will.
 If you see people who are addicted to drugs then help finding a luxury rehab center for them.
-However, all are far less than they were 20 years ago.
+If ever you have state drug charges, call attorney Tom Barton for help!
+He can help you put your life back together again and create a solid defense for the drug charges you face, whether at the state or federal level.
+Anyway, all are far less than they were 20 years ago.
 Lower than they’ve ever been.
 Most importantly people are starting to realize that force and violence will not lessen these problems.
 They are taking to heart that voluntary co-operation, the ability to peacfully join others to work, along with the right to disagree and peacefully choose another path is both the most moral and most effective way for a society to work.
 Speaking of hearts, if you have any health problems, make sure to check out factschronicle buyers guide and reviews for blood pressure monitor.
 A second state motto is being heard and seen:

 ‘Violence Is Not The Answer’ including the violence of the government